Ohio Cattle Dog Rescue Team

 our fosters are completely vetted and evaluated for a minimum of 2-3

 OCDRT has an Alter Program open to all ACDs in Ohio.
-If you adopt an ACD from and Ohio shelter, OCDRT will pay up to $100 directly to a vet clinic for their alter.
-If you own an ACD and need assistance with altering your ACD, OCDRT will match your $50 donation to OCDRT to make $100 total paid directly to a vet clinic for an alter.
-For additional information please email firstname.lastname@example.org
+If you adopt an ACD from and Ohio shelter, or are an Ohio owner of an ACD, OCDRT will pay up to $100 directly to a vet clinic for their alter.
+For additional information please email email@example.com

 Breed & Adoption Information